-These measures respond to the assignment to CAPQuaM, an AHRQ-CMS CHIPRA Center of Excellence in the Pediatric Quality Measurement Program.
+This measure responds to the assignment to CAPQuaM, an AHRQ-CMS CHIPRA Center of Excellence in the Pediatric Quality Measurement Program.
 We have used a rigorous and systematic process that was highly engaged with clinicians, stakeholders, and experts to develop these measures.
 We began with the evidence base and the literature.